 Pyrolytic coating / coated: A specialist metallic coating is applied to the glass "on-line" during the float glass manufacturing process.
-The high temperatures involved resulting the metallic oxides fusing into the surface of the glass through pyrolysis and effectively forming part of the glass.
+The high temperatures involved result in the metallic oxides fusing into the surface of the glass through pyrolysis and effectively forming part of the glass.
 See SGG ANTELIO, SGG REFLECTASOL, SGG BIOCLEAN.

 RA: The abbreviation for the sound reduction index when the spectrum adaptation term C is applied to the single number weighted sound reduction index (RW) using pink noise as a sound source.

 RA,tr: The abbreviation for the sound reduction index when the spectrum adaptation term Ctris applied to the single number weighted sound reduction index (RW) using traffic noise as a sound source.

 Radiation: Depends on the context in which it is being used.
 Normally refers to electromagnetic radiation.
 It is also used in terms of fire protection, see "fire resistance" and it is one of the ways in which heat can be transferred.

 Rebate: The section of the frame surround which forms an angle into which the glass is placed and held.